 The ANU-based activities aim to improve hybrid capacitors in two ways.
 The first group of activities aims to increase energy density of LICs by utilising alternative battery-type negative electrode materials.
 The current commercial devices use graphite negative electrodes similar to a commercial lithium-ion battery.
-While these are exceptional electrode materials to enable stable cycling and suitably fast charge release capability, there is cope to attempt to optimise the performance of LICs further by using alternative electrode materials.
+While these are exceptional electrode materials to enable stable cycling and suitably fast charge release capability, there is scope to optimise the performance of LICs further by using alternative electrode materials.
 Utilising our strong track record in battery negative electrode materials, we are actively working in this space.

 The second group of activities in this research stream is focused on creating new, sustainable versions of these devices through the use of sodium chemistry.
 A significant problem with lithium is its scarcity and uneven global distribution, where lithium accounts for only about 0.002 wt.% of the Earth’ crust.
 Comparatively, sodium is widely distributed and accounts for 2.7 wt.% of the Earth’s crust, which makes it an attractive replacement as a working ion in a hybrid metal-ion capacitor.
 The battery materials team at the ANU Battery Storage and Grid Integration Program is actively involved in prototyping configurations of new sodium-ion capacitors that would operate on an analogous principle to LICs.